List in formation. Please send us your bio if you’re attending the conference (either as a speaker or participant).

 Bryan Buschner, Ph.D.
 Candidate, Applied Linguistics and Asian Studies, Pennsylavania State University, University Park, Pennsylvania, USA

 Bryan holds degrees from Florida State University and New Mexico State University.
 Before coming to Penn State, Bryan spent eight years in Japan and two years in New Mexico teaching EFL/ESL at universities and in the private sector.
 His research interests include teaching English as a foreign/second language, discourse analysis, cognitive linguistics, sociocultural theory, and English for professional purposes.
 He is currently working with the EPPIC program and Penn State Law to prepare incoming lawyers from non-English speaking countries to complete a Master of Laws degree (LL.M.).

-Prof. Charles Calleros, Sandra Day O’Connor College of Law at Arizona State University, United States
+Prof. Charles R. Calleros, Arizona State University Sandra Day O’Connor College of Law, Phoenix, Arizona, United States

-Prof. Kathryn Campbell, Southwestern Law School, Los Angeles, California, United States
+Prof. Kathryn S. Campbell, Southwestern Law School, Los Angeles, California, United States

 Kathryn Campbell was a Chief Public Defender, Prosecutor, Navy JAG, Litigator and Appellate Lawyer for Multinational Corporations, Child Advocate/Chair of Michigan’s State Bar Children’s Law Section, and Gubernatorial Policy Appointee (Deputy Director, Michigan Human Services, and Governor’s Transition Teams), and many other things.
 She liked all that very much.
 She likes teaching Legal Analysis, Writing, and Skills full-time at Southwestern Law School in Los Angeles, California even better.
 Professor Fehrman’s husband entertains the world singing and writing songs, and her personal-trainer daughter joyfully ran away to join the circus in the San Francisco Bay Area after college.